Instructional Systems Design Technology (ISDT)

 ISDT 5369.
 Practicum-Technology Facilitation.
 3 Hours.

-Students are provided with a field-based practicum in a school setting, including a study of the daily duties and responsibilities of a technology facilitator.
+Students are provided with a field-based practicum, including a study of the daily duties and responsibilities of a technology facilitator.
 Course Equivalents: CIED 5369 .

 ISDT 6335.
 Management Application Analysis I. 3 Hours.

-Students apply systematic and rational approaches to the analysis, evaluation, and implementation of course management systems from the perspective of pedagogical success, user friendliness, and cost effectiveness.
+Students apply systematic and rational approaches to the analysis, evaluation of course management systems from the perspective of pedagogical success and user friendliness.

 Students explore the instructional, technical, and management issues in distance education delivery systems.
 Effective online course design and delivery of teaching and learning resources and strategies are examined.